Bibliography V/S Reference List: Clearing the Confusion for Learners

 - The page number/s

-Write the Difference between the Bibliography v/s Reference List
+What is the Difference between a Bibliography and a Reference List?

-Although the bibliography v/s reference list are very similar to each other, there are still many differences that make them different which are mentioned in the table given below:
+Although a bibliography and a reference list are very similar to each other, there are still many differences that make them different which are mentioned in the table given below:

 Criteria | Reference List | Bibliography |